 Status: Common, locally abundant, regular spring migrant statewide.
-Locally common regular breeder north-central, rare elsewhere.
+Locally common regular breeder north central and Panhandle, rare elsewhere.
 Common regular fall migrant statewide.
 Locally rare regular winter visitor south, east, and North Platte River Valley, rare casual elsewhere.

 Documentation: Specimen: UNSM ZM12449, 14 Apr 1909 Cass Co.